I have never been to the lake with penis cakes and penis straws before.

 Jennifer is loud.
 Not in-your-face-intimdating-loud, just funny loud.
 She can alter her voice to speak in high pitches.
-She does a mean impression of an infant cooing.
+She does a hilarious impression of an infant cooing.
 Her laugh is infectious.
 She’s a red-head.
 The real pretty type of red hair, the kind that is impossible for any one to replicate with dye.
 She has fair skin and hazel-greenish eyes.
 She’s beautiful.
-She’s kind to anyone she meets.

 Jennifer and I look nothing alike.
-Our personalities are very different as well.
 No one would probably believe us that we are true cousins.

-But we share a wild grandma.
+But we share one hell of a wild grandma.
 Our grandma, in her 80s, is on her game.
 She quick and witty.
 I’ve heard stories about her drinking men under the table in her younger days.
 She loves whiskey.
-She’ll have a cocktail before dinner.
+She has a cocktail before every dinner.
 She speaks her mind – she may not hear your response, but she’ll still tell you how it is.
-She drinks and fast dances at weddings.
+She drinks and fast dances in-a-slow-kind-of-way at weddings.
 She’s been known to make-out with my husband…on my wedding day…during the money dance…everyone’s eyes on her.
+She likes attention.

-Also on my wedding day, my grandma came up to me and gave me some marriage advice: The most important thing you can keep in the bedroom, next to the bed, is a box of Kleenex.
+My Grandma’s marriage advice on my wedding day: The most important thing you can keep in the bedroom, next to the bed, is a box of Kleenex.

-Jennifer and I are lucky; the genes we share are partly from this woman.
-I got to truly enjoy bachelorette shopping for Jennifer.
-And I know Jennifer will truly enjoy my basket of fun.
+Jennifer and I are lucky; the genes we share are from this woman.
+I enjoyed bachelorette shopping for Jennifer.
+And I know Jennifer will enjoy my basket of fun.
 And Kleenex.

 I am passing along Grandma’s advice – keep a box of Kleenex by your bed.